freshOS/Then/README.md

 ## Writing your own Promise 💪
-In case you wonder fetchUserId() is a simple function that returns a strongly typed promise :
+In case you wonder what fetchUserId() is
+This is a simple function that returns a strongly typed promise :

 ```swift
 func fetchUserId() -> Promise<Int> {